 Don't worry if your non-necessary expenses are high, but make sure you work on cutting them down over time so that you can save more, or pay off your debts more effectively.

 With your income and expenses written down, you'll be able to see how much you have leftover.
 If it's nothing, you won't be able to save anything or pay off your debts, so you need to find a way to cut down your expenses.
 If there is something left, you should put it straight into a savings account and let it accrue interest3.

 Set the scheduled deposit into your savings account for the day you get paid.
 This means the money is untouchable (to an extent) and you'll be less tempted to spend it.

 No matter why you need a budget, finding money for savings or paying off your debts is important.
 Sit down for a weekend and sort out a watertight budget that you can stick to, including automating your savings.
 Your credit report will likely benefit.
-Get in touch with My Credit File today for more information.
+Ensure you get a copy of your Equifax credit report today.

 1Time Money, How do I set a budget I can stick to?
 Accessed December 2016.

 2Australian Securities and Investments Commission.
 How to do a budget.
 Accessed December 2016.

 3Bankrate, Secrets to creating a budget.
 Accessed December 2016.